fun learn play create

 The world is our classroom and the things we do teach us what, where and why we need to know as we grow.

-We have a mix of learners between ages 4 – 19 sharing an intimate space for maximum 25 full-time and part-time kids.
+We have a mix of learners between ages 4 – 19 sharing an intimate space for maximum 30 full-time and part-time kids, averaging 6-8 kids per facilitator.
 We learn from and about life in a non-adversarial environment, encouraging cooperation rather than competition, and embrace free choice with responsibility.

-Our Learning Center offers a unique and loving space for homeschooling and unschooling/self-directed learning children to interact and socialize in, and with, an environment that allows for freedom and independence, promotes self-discipline in a casually implicit way, and is surrounded by nature and peace.
+Our Learning Center is an alternative school offering a unique and loving space for homeschooling and unschooling / Self-directed Education (SDE) children to interact and socialize in, and with, an environment that allows for freedom and independence, promotes self-discipline in a casually implicit way, and is surrounded by nature and peace.

 Our acitivities are inclusive of modern day technology and hands-on creativity.
-We are not anti-devices, we embrace modern means of communication as part of evolution, and encourage balance.
+We are not anti-devices, we embrace modern means of communication as a useful tool for learning, and encourage balance.

 Individual and group councelling are formally and informally addressed through play and individual sessions where needed.

-We focus on social outreach and service to our community, reaching out to all animals including 2 legged humans as well as four- and no-legged critters.
-We are in partnership with the Animal Farmyard in Bothashill as we learn animal husbandry, yard maintenance, animal rescua and relocation, and care for our animal family all round.
+We focus on social outreach and service to our community, reaching out to all animals including two legged humans as well as four- and no-legged critters.
+We do animal trap/snare sweeps regularly, do waste management in our community, learn animal husbandry, yard maintenance, animal rescue and relocation, and caring for our animal, plant and fungi kingdoms all round.

-An abundance of climbing trees, a large conservancy with loads of wild life, river and dams become children’s hang out and learning places.
+An abundance of climbing trees, a large conservancy with loads of wild life, river, forest and dams become children’s hang outs and learning places.
 Our space is constantly evolving as the learners interact with it.
 They take responsibility for, and participate in making it their own.

-Uncapped, superfast internet is included in the set monthly fees.
+Uncapped, superfast internet is included in the fees.

-We are not a school, we are an environmentally sound, real world community center for real life learning.
+We are not a school, we are an environmentally sound, real world community centre for real life learning.
 The learning process here is mostly self-paced and self-directed.
+As facilitators, we guide, mentor, encourage and inspire, not force or control.

 Informal, project-based, experiential learning is our core service combined with offline as well as online reflection upon that experience.